Boating And Jet Ski Accident Lawyer in West Palm Beach

 Boating under the Influence (BUI)

-Anyone that is drunk while driving a boat can cause serious bodily injury.
-Any driver of a boat that is found to be under the influence of drugs and/or alcohol is subject criminal charges.
+Anyone that is drunk while driving a boat or jet ski can cause serious bodily injury.
+Any driver of a boat or jet ski that is found to be under the influence of drugs and/or alcohol is subject criminal charges.
 A boat driver under the influence in Florida is Per Se negligent in a boating accident, meaning that the courts deems them negligent automatically because they were intoxicated).

 Marina/ Dock Accidents